"Teen Sex Comedy"

 It is movies like FIRED UP! that have led to the huge surges in teenage pregnancy and sexually transmitted diseases among youths aged 12 to 24.
 If you are at all outraged about the recent stories of a single mother on welfare in California giving birth to eight test-tube babies and the 13-year-old boy in England becoming a father, then you will help MOVIEGUIDE® and your local community make sure that movies like FIRED UP! fail financially because not many people go to see them.
 As many studies have shown, pre-marital sex leads to poverty, violent crime, divorce, domestic abuse, and disease, and entertainment programming that depicts such immorality encourages younger viewers to engage in it.

+FIRED UP! is about two high school football players who skip football camp to join the cheerleading camp to meet girls and have sexual relations.
+At first, the plan works, and Nick and Shawn meet and have sexual relations with dozens of cheerleaders at the camp.
+However, Shawn falls for the squad leader from their own school while Nick tries to have sexual relations with the married female adult coach.
+In the end, the boys must patch things up with their fellow cheerleaders and help win the cheerleading competition.
 This teenage sex comedy is well made but has a depraved, abhorrent center.
 The fact that the movie is so well made is the greatest danger.
 The movie assumes that teenagers will have multiple sex partners, both heterosexual and homosexual.
 To keep the PG-13 rating, the sex scenes are implied and not depicted.
 There’s much foul language, but no “f” words.
 Instead of overt nudity, the nude scenes are cleverly staged with male characters having strategic pom poms.
 Media-wise viewers will understand this pagan movie for what it is and want to avoid it and keep their children from it.